 3. Carry out the research

 Something many people fail to do, and that’s research the market.
 Your first offer may not be the best one, especially for renewal quotes.
 Instead, take your time to shop around and compile meaningful research about insurers.
+Research is especially important when trying to find the best time to renew your car insurance policy.

 Once you know what you’re expected to pay, gather some quotes and call the insurance companies to see if they can provide a better deal.
 Most of the time, insurers will happily give you some money off just by contacting them.
 If you are renewing a policy and haven’t claimed, be sure to ask for a no claims discount.